 Though this time of year, I do know, because I check, so I don't get it wrong in print: 5775.
 Cool, it's a palindrome numeral, same forward and backward.
 That's got to be lucky.
 Only one in our lifetimes.

-That's 5,775 years since the creation of the universe, by the way, though again, I and nobody I know actually believes that.
+That's 5,775 years since the creation of the universe, by the way, though again, neither I nor anybody I know actually believes that.
 We take it with a wink.
 Shame other faiths couldn't master the "Wear the less factual parts of your faith lightly" skill that Jews often have down pat: they'd save a lot of time wasted trying to dress their long-held myth up as science and hoping people buy it (though give them credit: they succeed, amazingly.
 If I tried to get the state of Texas to put The Book of Life in their literature textbooks, I'd probably not have half the success that Creationists do).